yonilurie/airbnb-clone/README.md

         }
         ```

-## Get all Reviews by a Spot's id
+## Get all Reviews by a room's id

-Returns all the reviews that belong to a spot specified by id.
+Returns all the reviews that belong to a room specified by id.

 -   Require Authentication: false
 -   Request